All Episodes

 And the bottom line is General Flynn looks like been telling the truth the whole time.

-Um back to what is what it was unfolding before our very eyes last night.
+Back to what was unfolding before our very eyes last night.

 I'll start with this, though.

-Uh fired Minneapolis police officer has been arrested now, just days after the fatal arrest that sparked the protest, the rioting, the outcry across the city and the nation.
+Fire Minneapolis police officer has been arrested now just days after the fatal arrest that sparked the protest, the rioting, the outcry across the city and the nation.

-Um, and uh as I look at the charges here, now again, today's the 29th.
+And as I look at the charges here, now again, today is the 29th.

 This is four days.